| Title: | Partially Balanced Incomplete Block Designs |

 t |

-The function returns the required Youden-m square design.
-It also returns the parameters of the PBIB design constituted by taking the incomplete columns of the Youden-m square as blocks.
+The function returns the constructed Youden-m square design and the parameters of the PBIB design obtained by treating the incomplete columns of the square as blocks.

 Kush Sharma, Davinder Kumar Garg